owen-young/arch-settings/README.md

   - https://powerline.readthedocs.io/en/latest/usage/shell-prompts.html

 Change font to terminus in i3 settings and elsewhere.
 Nimbus mono is no longer supported for some reason.
 Dmenu Extended has also been installed to support aliasing.

+THE COMMITS SAY PY3BAR BUT IT IS REALLY PY3STATUS, SORRY GITHUB IS HARD